 What is a joint injection with fluoroscopic guidance?

-A Joint injection, also known as an intraarticular injection, is a procedure that is used to treat inflammatory joint conditions such as rheumatoid arthritis, gout, psoriatic arthritis, and Carpal Tunnel syndrome.
+A Joint injection, also known as an intra articular injection, is a procedure which is used to treat inflammatory joint conditions such as rheumatoid arthritis, gout, psoriatic arthritis, and Carpal Tunnel syndrome.
 While giving a joint injection, a hypodermic needle is injected into the affected joint area where a dose of an anti-inflammatory agent is inserted.
 Usually corticosteroid, hyaluronic acid is injected owing to its high viscosity.

-Fluoroscopy is an imaging technique that uses X-Ray to obtain real-time moving images of the interior body parts.
+Fluoroscopy is an imaging technique which uses X-Ray to obtain real-time moving images of the interior body parts.